 Test developers know the JTAG and non-JTAG parts on the board under test, and what they do, or how they may relate to signals from the JTAG parts.
 For example, to enhance a test to gain better fault coverage, the test developer can match models for non-JTAG devices, transparent devices, and memory devices to circuit locations in the application.
 Having a boundary scan tool that will account for these conditions in a test will allow test developers to use this information to create one (or all) of the following types of boundary scan tests:

 Interconnect tests check the TAP circuits and the connections between boundary scan pins.
 Paths through resistors, buffers, and logic are part of these tests.

 Cluster tests check the connections and interaction between JTAG scan devices and non-scan devices, such as DDR3 and Flash memory.
 They are also used to program and verify Flash memory.

 Custom tests and operations that a user can define.
 For example, onTAP’s TestGen page provides the tools to customize tests and JTAG scans in an extremely flexible manner.

-Flynn Systems’ onTAP Boundary Scan Software is a comprehensive tool that facilitates the test development process.
-Give us a call today at (603)-598-4444 and find out what onTAP can do for you!
+Flynn Systems’ onTAP Boundary Scan Test Software is a comprehensive tool that facilitates the test development process.
+Contact our team today at (603)-598-4444 and find out what onTAP can do for you!